Faraizi movement: Social reform

-Succession
+Resistance to Colonialism

 After the death of Haji Shariatullah, his son, Dudu Miyan, led the movement to a more agrarian character.
 He organised the oppressed peasantry against the oppressive landlords.
 In retaliation, the landlords and indigo planters tried to contain Dudu Miyan by instituting false cases against him.
 However, he became so popular with the peasantry that in the cases, courts seldom found a witness against Dudu Miyan.

-The initial victories of Dudu Miyan captured the imagination of the masses and Haji sahib the greta sought Dudu Miyan's protection against the oppressive landlords.
+The initial victories of Dudu Miyan captured the imagination of the masses and Haji sahib the great sought Dudu Miyan's protection against the oppressive landlords.

 Dudu Miyan died in 1862 and before his death he had appointed a board of guardians to look after his minor sons, Ghiyasuddin Haydar and Abdul Gafur alias Naya Miyan who succeeded him successively.
 The board, with great difficulty, kept the dwindling movement from falling to pieces.
 It was not until Naya Miyan attained maturity that it regained some of its lost strength.
 Nabinchandra Sen, the then sub-divisional officer of Madaripur District, thought it prudent to enter into an alliance of mutual help with the Faraizi leaders, who, in their turn, showed a spirit of co-operation towards the government.

 On the death of Naya Miyan in 1884, the third and the youngest son of Dudu Miyan, Syeduddin Ahmad was acclaimed leader by the Faraizis.
 During this time, the conflict of the Faraizis with the Taiyunis, another reformist group reached the climax and religious debates between the two schools of thought had become a commonplace occurrence in East Bengal.
 He was bestowed with the title of Khan Bahadur by the government.
 In 1905, on the question of the partition of Bengal, he lent support to Nawab Salimullah in favour of partition, but he died in 1906.

 Khan Bahadur Syeduddin was succeeded by his eldest son Rashiduddin Ahmad alias Badshah Miyan.
 During the early years of his leadership, Badshah Miyan maintained the policy of co-operation towards the government.
 However, the annulment of the partition of Bengal made him anti-British and he took part in the Khilafat and non-co-operation movements.
 Soon after the establishment of Pakistan he summoned a conference of the Faraizis at Narayanganj and declared Pakistan as Dar-ul-Islam and gave permission to his followers to hold the congregational prayers of Jum'ah and Eid.